 XIRR Calculator

-Calculate XIRR (Extended Internal Rate of Return) for irregular cash flows received across multiple years at varying intervals.
+Calculate XIRR (Extended Internal Rate of Return) as a simplified annual estimate from five yearly cash flows treated at year-end.

 What this tool does